dbihnam17/bioinformaticsAnalysis_work/README.md

 # bioinformaticsAnalysis_work

-This repository is a collection of scripts, workflows, and code snippets I’ve written during my work as a research technologist in a cancer genomics lab.
+This repository is a collection of scripts, workflows, and code snippets I’ve written during my work as a research technologist in the Braggio cancer genomics lab at the Mayo Clinic.
 It reflects the kinds of computational analyses, data processing, and automation tasks I’ve handled across various projects.

 ## 📂 Repository Structure